barrust/set/README.md

 # set
-Implementation of sets in C
+Implementation of sets in **C**

 Sets allow for quick checks for inclusion and exclusion

 This implementation provides a simple and generally quick method to get set functionality into a C program quickly.
 It was developed to provide a basis for testing and benchmarking performance along with providing a purposeful, low overhead library.
 Currently only supports strings.

+To use the library, copy the `src/set.h` and `src/set.c` files into your project and include it where needed.

 ## License
 MIT 2016